kmmcintire/TGV/README.md

 Contents:

-ModelAnalysisFiles.zip -- This folder contains all model analysis files inclusive of a separate Read Me explaining those files
+for model folder -- This folder contains model analysis files with a separate Read Me.

-Sensitivity_Dentifera_script.R -- This file was used to analyze the field data
+Sensitivity_Dentifera_script -- This file was used to analyze the field data

-TGV figure.R  --This file was used to generate Figure 1 in the manuscript

-for manu.R --This file was used to analyze the laboratory results
+TGV Lab Experiment - for Ecology -- This folder contains data files and analysis/figure files for lab experiment data